united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 ---

 There are three options to setup a development environment:
-1. using a seperate device in combination with k3OS and our installation script (preferred)
+1. using a seperate device in combination with k3OS and our installation script (preferred).
+This requires an external device and is a fully automated installation.
-2. using [minikube](https://kubernetes.io/en/docs/setup/minikube/) (recommended for developers working on the core functionalities of the stack)
+2. using [minikube](https://kubernetes.io/en/docs/setup/minikube/) (recommended for developers working on the core functionalities of the stack).
+This method allows you to install the stack on your device and is semi-automated.
-3. manual installation (recommended for production environments, if you want to have fine grained control over the installation steps)
+3. manual installation (recommended for production environments, if you want to have fine grained control over the installation steps).
+This can be executed either on an external device or on your device.

 **The focus of this article is to provide all necessary information to install it in a compressed tutorial.
 There are footnotes providing additional information on certain steps, that might be new to certain user groups.**